tcjennings/tcjennings.github.io/_posts/2016-10-31-smartthings_multipurpose_sensor.md

 tags: smartthings
 ---

+** Update October 18, 2017: Just shy of one year of operation, I've had to replace the batteries in these units.
+That's not too bad.
+In bulk, name-brand CR-2450 batteries are less than $2, but if you have a lot of sensors it might be a hassle to go around replacing them all.

 [SmartThings](/the_tools/smartthings) was nice enough to send me a pair of their [Multipurpose Sensors](https://shop.smartthings.com/#!/products/samsung-smartthings-multipurpose-sensor), which I've been meaning to pick up.

 These little guys pack 4 different sensors into a small form factor (which while small is not discreet), but you can only really use 3 of them at a time[^1].